 Email Sending Configuration

-The DONATION program can be configured to send emails from various parts of the program, e.g. with the Database ⇒ Email Backup menu option, or when you right-click on a filled-in Email Address field for a Donor and pick Send Email from the popup menu, or for emailing receipts.
+The DONATION program can be configured to send emails from various parts of the program, such as with the Database ⇒ Email Backup menu option, or when you right-click on a filled-in Email Address field for a Donor and pick Send Email from the popup menu, or for emailing receipts.

 However, for those program features to work, you have to have first configured the email sending settings (also known as SMTP configuration) with Maintenance ⇒ Email Sending Configuration.
-(N.B.
-Some other email sending from the program, such as for requesting a license key or an evaluation extension key, do not require this configuration, to make them easier to use.)
+(Note: Some other email sending from the program, such as for requesting a license key or an evaluation extension key, do not require this configuration, to make them easier to use.)

 When you run Maintenance ⇒ Email Sending Configuration for the first time, the following window will come up:

 If you don't have an email program configured, that first radio button will be disabled and the second one will instead be preselected.
-The DONATION program knows what the email sending settings are for over 20 common ISPs (Internet Service Providers) and web mail solutions such as Hotmail.
-To see whether yours is included in this list, just enter your email address in the field under the radio button, and click OK.
+The DONATION program knows what the email sending settings are for about 50 common ISPs (Internet Service Providers) and web mail solutions such as Hotmail and Gmail.
+To see whether yours is included in this list, just enter your email address in the field under the radio button for "Determine it from known settings ...", and click OK.
 If it knows how to configure your email sending based on your email address, it will go on to the next window.
 Otherwise, it will give you a message saying it doesn't know how to do that.
 (In some cases, there are multiple setup options for your ISP, and the program will offer to take you to a page on the ISP's web site to determine the correct settings.
 This currently applies to verizon.net and shaw.ca email addresses.)